Family Law

 These options affect property division and financial support differently.
 Former spouses might have ongoing obligations like alimony or property sharing after divorce.
 An annulment typically removes these entitlements since the marriage lacks validity.

 Children born during an annulled marriage remain legitimate in all states.
 Notwithstanding that, custody determination processes might vary slightly between divorce and annulment proceedings.
+Issues of parental consent and decision-making responsibility are crucial in these cases, especially when adoption is involved.

 Grounds and Eligibility Requirements

 Legal criteria that separate annulment from divorce qualifications vary by a lot between these options.
+The concept of essential validity is crucial in determining whether a marriage can be annulled or must be dissolved through divorce.

 Divorce grounds have changed dramatically through time.
 These days, all but one of these 50 states let couples get no-fault divorce, which means they can end their marriage without proving any wrongdoing.
 Couples simply need to mention "irreconcilable differences" or an "irretrievable breakdown" of their marriage.
 This makes it easier since no one needs to blame the other or prove bad behavior.
+The Divorce Act in many jurisdictions outlines these grounds for divorce.

 Most states still keep fault-based divorce as an option for people who want to cite specific reasons.
 Common fault grounds include: